abdulshafi99/my-voice/readme_test.md

 ### Stage 2: Design Database Schema
 - Define models for Users, Posts, Comments, and Votes.
 - Set up relationships between the models using SQLAlchemy.

+### Stage 3: Create Backend Routes
+- **Authentication Routes**:
+  - `/register`: Handle user registration.
+  - `/login`: Handle user login.
+  - `/logout`: Handle user logout.
+- **Post Routes**:
+  - `/create_post`: To create a new post.
+  - `/posts`: List all posts (active and archived).
+  - `/archive_post/<post_id>`: Archive a post as done.
+- **Comment Routes**:
+  - `/comment/<post_id>`: Add a comment to a post.
+- **Voting Routes**:
+  - `/upvote/<post_id>`: Upvote a post.
+  - `/downvote/<post_id>`: Downvote a post.

+### Stage 4: Build the Frontend
+1. **HTML Templates**: Create HTML templates for rendering the homepage, post creation page, etc.
+2. **CSS/JS**: Add interactivity (e.g., voting, submitting comments) with JavaScript and style the app with CSS.
+3. **AJAX**: Use JavaScript to send asynchronous requests for voting, commenting, and archiving posts without page reloads.

+### Stage 5: Add User Authentication
+- Use `Flask-Login` to manage user sessions, including registration, login, and logout.
+- Protect certain routes (e.g., post creation, voting) so only authenticated users can access them.

+### Stage 6: Implement Post Status and Archival
+- Add functionality to mark posts as "done" by changing their status in the database.
+- Display archived posts differently from active ones.

+### Stage 7: Testing and Debugging
+- Test the application thoroughly, ensuring the backend and frontend are correctly linked.
+- Debug any issues with routes, database connections, or frontend features.

+### Stage 8: Deployment (Optional)
+- Set up deployment using **Docker**, **Heroku**, or your preferred hosting service.
+- Use **PostgreSQL** for the production database.
+- Ensure environment variables (like secret keys) are secured.

+---

+## Future Improvements
+- Add **real-time updates** using WebSockets or Server-Sent Events.
+- Implement **roles and permissions** for admins to manage posts and users.
+- Add a **search feature** to find posts based on keywords or filters.

+---